Heather Tanner: A Country Book of Days

-Reawakens the pre-Victorian genre of the book of days with a celebration of rural life and rites through the cycle of the year.
-Heather Tanner’s twenty-five entries, set out as a commonplace book, are accompanied by Robin Tanner’s woodcuts.
+In the pre-Victorian genre of the "book of days", this work is a celebration of rural life and rites through the cycle of the year.
+Heather's twenty-five entries, set out as a commonplace book, are accompanied by Robin's woodcuts.
 Like A Country Alphabet, to which it is in some ways a companion volume, A Country Books of Days was originally published as a hand-printed limited edition in 1986, thus owing much not only to the style of William Morris but also to the early craft of book production exemplified by William Blake.

 Two further books were published posthumously.

 Out of Nazi Germany: An Account of the Life of Dietrich Hanff

-Hanff’s 1944 account of his escape from Nazi Germany, together with an essay by Heather Tanner based on papers that she was working on at the end of her life in 1993.
+Hanff's 1944 account of his escape from Nazi Germany, together with an essay by Heather Tanner based on papers that she was working on at the end of her life in 1993.
 Published by Impact, 1995.

 An Exceptional Woman: The Writings of Heather Tanner

 An Exceptional Woman: The Writings of Heather Tanner was edited by her friend Rosemary Devonald and published by Hobnob Press in 2006.
-It includes memories of Heather’s early life in Corsham, a fine essay on the Wiltshire Countryside, and What I Believe outlining her Quaker philosophy.
+It includes memories of Heather’s early life in Corsham, a fine essay on the Wiltshire countryside, and "What I Believe", outlining her Quaker philosophy.